-one Kilimanjaro climber runs from about $175 to $250 per person depending upon the following factors: the number of people in your group, the number of the porters, number of guides, cooks and sometimes the route.
-It’s impossible to predict an exact tip in advance because it really depends upon how much gear is brought up the mountain and how much weight is brought up the mountain.
-There is no de facto standard of tipping for all companies; it’s only a recommendation from organizations, NGOs and the Tanzanian government.
+one Kilimanjaro climber runs from about $175 to $250 per person depending upon the next factors: the number of people in your group, the quantity of the porters, number of guides, cooks, and sometimes the route.
+It’s impossible to predict a specific shot advance because it really depends upon what proportion gear is mentioned the mountain and therefore the way much weight is mentioned the mountain. there is no de facto standard of tipping for all companies; it’s only a recommendation from organizations, NGOs, and thus the Tanzanian government.

 A couple of things to remember when tipping

-Porters $5 per day per porter
+- Porters $5 per day per porter

-Cooks $8 to $10 per cook
+- Cooks $8 to $10 per cook

-Assistant Guides $8 to $10 per guide
+- Assistant Guides $8 to $10 per guide

-Kilimanjaro Guides $20 per day per guide
+- Kilimanjaro Guides $20 per day per guide

-Safari Guides $20 per day and per guide
+- Safari Guides $20 per day and per guide